 Within the era of Industry 4.0 and the amazing benefits of real-time learning, it may seem that there is little space for traditional training methods.
 But this cannot be farther from the truth.
 The classroom setting is a great place to cement in the company vision, best practices, and any knowledge that may not be directly tied to any one procedure.

-With work instruction software, classroom training can be remodeled into an interactive experience.
-Instead of hearing someone explain a process with a PowerPoint presentation, workers can interactively follow along with the work instruction guidebook.
-Instructors can share the screens of the trainees and the whole class can work together to learn and solve problems in a safe environment.
+With work instruction software, classroom training can be remodeled into an interactive e-learning experience.
+Instead of hearing someone explain a process with a PowerPoint presentation (or worse, no visuals at all), workers can interactively follow along with the work instruction guidebook away from the shop floor.
+Instructors share the screens of the trainees and the whole class works together to learn and solve problems in a safe and stress-free environment.

-Essentially, we can apply qualities of real-time learning to the classroom with an interactive platform.
+Essentially, we can apply some of the qualities of real-time learning to the classroom with an interactive platform.
 This greatly enhances the learning experience and knowledge retention of each employee when classroom training is needed.

 At VKS, we believe in the unique needs of our customers.
 Whether you need to train large groups in a classroom or guide individual employees through new procedures, our goal is to empower your workers and your operation at every step of the way.